© Crown copyright 2020

-- go to the GOV.UK website at: https://www.gov.uk/ and access the HMRC Online Service
+- go to the GOV.UK website and access the HMRC Online Services

-- set up a Government Gateway account by following all prompts
+- set up a Government Gateway user ID and password by following all prompts

-complete the application in full through the HMRC Online Service and follow all prompts
+- complete the application in full through HMRC Online Services and follow all prompts

-From 1 November 2012, the applicant must download a copy of the prescribed paper form MGD1: MGD Application to register business from the HMRC website at www.hmrc.gov.uk or, obtain a copy by phoning the HMRC Excise Helpline.
+From 1 November 2012, the applicant must download a copy of the prescribed paper form MGD1: MGD Application to register business or obtain a copy by phoning the HMRC Excise Helpline.

 When an applicant has completed form MGD1, they must send it by post to the gambling duties registration address.